Last fact-checked: 19 January 2019

 Most people opt to stay on the US side of the border in Brownsville, Texas and there are a wide variety of reasonably priced options in the area – most catering for the budget traveler with motels and suites being the most prolific.

-The most recent US travel advisory recommends to defer non-essential travel to the state of Tamaulipas.
+The most recent US travel advisory recommends deferring non-essential travel to the state of Tamaulipas.
 Organized criminal gangs operate across the state and random acts of violence can occur anywhere.
 However, the advisory states that US government employees are prohibited from traveling to all but the central zones of Matamoras and Nuevo Laredo, so these are considered to be safe in comparison to the rest of the state.
+In brief, tens of thousands of tourists cross the Matamoros border each year— for leisure, business and medical care—and return home safely to their friends and families.

 Find a reliable, quality-checked dentist and your dental care should pass without a hitch.
 This is why at Dental Departures we perform a number of background checks to ensure our patients can be confident when they book with one of our dentists.